 Our Apple Banana Oat Nut Muffins recipe is a scrumptious, healthier breakfast.
-My recipe has no butter and is packed with apple tidbits and bananas for added yummy flavor and nutrition.
+My recipe has no butter and is packed with fresh apple tidbits and bananas for added yummy flavor and nutrition.
 Plus these are great on the go!

 Did you know that you can freeze bananas?
 Peel them first!
 Bananas have a tendency to over ripen so very quickly, don’t they!
 Peel them, and freeze them whole in freezer bags and you will have bananas at the ready for smoothies, bread or whatever recipe you need them for!

 My almost 2 years old great niece, Ellie, stayed with us when her new baby brother was born recently.
 You can read about his interesting arrival here.
 Ellie calls muffins, ‘cup cakes’!
 Isn’t that just precious!
 Imagine how slick we think we are handing those healthy nutritious muffins over to a child who thinks she is eating cup cakes!
 She doesn’t even care that they don’t have icing on them!